jimasp/dependabot-transitive-issue/README.md

 ## The Problem Scenario

-1. **Initial State**: We have requests 2.27.1 installed, which depends on certifi
+1. **Initial State**: We have Django 4.1.0 installed, which depends on sqlparse
-   - certifi (transitive dependency) has known security vulnerabilities in older versions (e.g., CVE-2022-23491, CVE-2023-37920)
+   - sqlparse (transitive dependency) has CVE-2023-30608 (ReDOS vulnerability) in versions < 0.4.4
    - Dependabot will create an alert for this vulnerability

-2. **The Fix**: We update requests to a newer version (e.g., 2.31.0+) which depends on a patched certifi
+2. **The Fix**: We update Django to a newer version (e.g., 4.2.0+) which requires sqlparse >= 0.4.4
-   - The new certifi version fixes the security vulnerability
+   - The new sqlparse version fixes the security vulnerability
-   - However, we didn't directly change certifi in requirements.txt - we only changed requests
+   - However, we didn't directly change sqlparse in requirements.txt - we only changed Django

 3. **The Issue**: Dependabot may not automatically detect that the transitive dependency issue is resolved
    - The alert remains open even though the vulnerability is fixed